mui/material-ui/docs/src/pages/customization/how-to-customize/how-to-customize.md

 If you just want to add some global baseline styles for some of the HTML elements, you can use the `GlobalStyles` component.
 Here is an example of how you may override for the `h1` elements.

 {{"demo": "pages/customization/how-to-customize/GlobalCssOverride.js", "iframe": true, "height": 100}}

+If you are already using the `CssBaseline` component for setting baseline styles, you can also add these global styles as overrides for this component.
+Here is how you can achive the same by using this approach.

+{{"demo": "pages/customization/how-to-customize/OverrideCssBaseline.js", "iframe": true, "height": 100}}